 Do you need a budget-friendly grinder?
 Would you want to have another brew option other than french press?

 What about the motor, burrs, handle, the RPM…

 Every machine has its pros and its cons.
 To figure out what you want to avoid or live with, asking yourself these questions below will help you figure it out.

 The right consistency of your grinder is the leading factor that decides the taste of your coffee.
 If your grinder lacks consistency, your coffee won’t have its real aroma and essence.

 The first lesson in brewing a good cup of coffee is using the correct grind size.
-If your grinder isn’t reliable you will find yourself unhappy with your coffee all to often.
+If your grinder isn’t reliable, you will find yourself unhappy with your coffee all too often.

 Consistent grind size is when the grind coffee beans are of uniform shape and size.
-For instance, if it’s the finest ground, it must not include anything other than a powder.
+For instance, it must not include anything other than a powder if it’s the finest ground.

 For french press, the coarse grind sizes must be equal and not a mix of big and small chunks.

 Is Your Grinder Easy To Clean